preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 This option is available in Omnia 7.0 and later.

-Here, the groups in the tenant are listed and you can create and delete your own Omnia Groups for security setups.
+Here, the groups in the tenant are listed and you can create and delete your own Omnia groups for security setups.

 All groups
 *************